Al-Qaryatayn: Syrian Civil War

-Capture by ISIL
+Capture by the Islamic State

-On 5 August 2015, the town was captured by Islamic State of Iraq and the Levant (ISIL) militants. al-Qaryatayn is important to ISIL because the town is one of many along the Damascus-Homs Highway.
+On 5 August 2015, the town was captured by Islamic State (IS) militants. al-Qaryatayn is important to ISIL because the town is one of many along the Damascus-Homs Highway.
 On 6 August 2015, ISIL abducted 230 civilians, including at least 60 Christians from al-Qaryatayn.
 ISIL later advanced even further, taking control of Mahin and Huwwarin by 8 August, thus forcing hundreds of Christians to flee persecution by the terrorist group.
-On 9 August 2015, the Syrian Arab Air Force (SAAF) bombed Islamic State of Iraq and the Levant positions in al-Qaryatayn, resulting in the death of around 30 militants as well as the destruction of seven vehicles and a rocket depot, according to government sources.
+On 9 August 2015, the Syrian Arab Air Force (SAAF) bombed Islamic State positions in al-Qaryatayn, resulting in the death of around 30 militants as well as the destruction of seven vehicles and a rocket depot, according to government sources.
 Meanwhile, ISIL announced a 30-day ultimatum for the remaining Syrian officials in the city to "declare their repentance", or else their houses would be seized.

 On 21 August, ISIL released images showing their demolition of the Monastery of St. Elian in al-Qaryatayn.
 Parts of the monastery were 1,500 years old.

 Recapture by the Syrian Army and aftermath

-On 3 April 2016, the Syrian Army regained control of the town from ISIL.
+On 3 April 2016, the Syrian Army regained control of the town from the Islamic State.

-The town was reported to have been re-captured by ISIL on 1 October 2017.
+The town was reported to have been re-captured by the Islamic State on 1 October 2017.

-On 21 October 2017, the Syrian army has liberated the town of Al-Qaryatayn which located in Eastern Homs countryside.
-According to media reports, within this three weeks period, 116 civilians were executed because they were considered cooperating with the Syrian Government.
+On 21 October 2017, the Syrian army liberated Al-Qaryatayn located in Eastern Homs countryside.
+According to media reports, within the three weeks of ISIL occupation, 116 civilians were executed apparently because they were considered cooperating with the Syrian Government.